 Though I had been attempting self care through carving the time for solo hikes, my yoga practice, meditation, dates with friends, catching up on sleep, etc., I realized that I wasn’t fully returning to my soul home.
 Sometimes I was simply going through the motions, or it was like an escape, and once I returned, there were no gifts to integrate back to my day to day existence.

 I wasn’t deepening my connection with the life force that would nourish my mundane life.
 I felt lost.
 All the practices and methods that, historically, brought me into wild aliveness and in touch with something greater than me, I couldn’t grasp.
 The methodologies didn’t produce the soul medicine I was desperate for.
 I recognized I needed to go deeper, that it wasn’t about “what” I was doing, it was about accessing an energy below the surface that would immerse my being in the waters that would sustainably fill my well.
 But where to start?

 This was no small task and I did not know what kind of guidance or framework to follow.
 What I did know is that I trusted the map of nature.
 Our life cycle, the annual year, and the diurnal day, all flow with the cardinal directions.
 Each direction has an archetypal nature in its design.
 With this, I followed my inner compass and asked for spiritual support to guide the evolution of my process.
 And so, my journey began.

 Unlocking my trusted pathway home took a profound turn when I tapped into my own intuition.
 The first thing I knew was that I needed support.
 I set the intention of finding sisterhood.
-I took a vulnerable chance and connected with a friend of a friend who seemed like-minded.
-She invited me to a women’s circle.
+I took a vulnerable chance and connected with a friend of a friend who was hosting a women’s circle.
 When I walked into that sacred space of sisters sharing their magic, truth telling, and authentic support of one another, I cried in celebration of a homecoming to an ancient belonging in my bones.